Understanding and living with substance abuse is challenging whether you’re the addict or the loved one trying to cope with it.

 And finally, if you do happen to have a relapse, remember that you are human and that we all make mistakes.
 One relapse doesn’t mean that therapy has failed or that you are a failure.
 Addiction is a disease and full recovery takes time, persistence, and patience with oneself.

 Steer clear of recipes for relapse and avoid the traps that make relapse possible.
 After all, recovery cannot be considered a “one time” accomplishment.
-It is, instead, an ongoing process and a lifetime journey that one must be committed to making in order to be successful.
+Instead, it is an ongoing process and a lifetime journey that one must commit to making in order to be successful.